Skip to main content

 • “Overall this game has major potential; however, for a creative sandbox game, it is extremely lacking in content and its repeatability is only hindered by hardware limitations, bugs and glitches, an unfriendly community, and is lackluster in content.”

-• “It's essentially a ship build and test, which is cool for all of about an hour after you figure out how to actually build a ship, if you have the time and energy to figure out how the buggy blocks work.”
+• “It's essentially a ship build and test, which is cool for about an hour after you figure out how to actually build a ship, if you have the time and energy to figure out how the buggy blocks work.”

 • monetization